hzeller/rpi-rgb-led-matrix/README.md

     [C API](./include/led-matrix-c.h).
   * In the [python](./python) subdirectory, you find a Python API including a couple of [examples](./python/samples) to get started.
-  * There are a couple of external bindings, such as this [Nodejs binding] by Maxime Journaux.
+  * There are a couple of external bindings, such as
+      * [Nodejs binding] by Maxime Journaux.
+      * [Go binding] by Máximo Cuadros

 ### Changing parameters via command-line flags